bigscience-workshop/bigscience/jz/envs/README.md

 **Accounts:**

-- `ajs` - original dynamic access allocations - use it as we still have resources there
+- `six` - the BigScience allocation - our main allocation
-- `six` - the BigScience allocation
+- `ajs` - original dynamic access allocations - use it if you can as we still have resources there - but it will give low priority on scheduling - hence use primarily for jobs that can be bumped down in the queue for a few days.

 To switch to `six` as the main project:
 ```